 Employment continues to be very high with low unemployment.

 The business liaison work is continuing to work very well.
-A shift in focus on Small and Medium Enterprises (SME’s) has been successful and a number of SME’s were supported and signposted to partner organisations to provide further assistance and advice.
+A shift in focus on SME’s has been successful and a number of SME’s were supported and signposted to partner organisations to provide further assistance and advice.